LeoMichaels/MichaelsDataProjects/README.md

 - Step 9 : Verified data used to count response requests, formatting canvas to fit visuals, colour coding high to low priority statistics.

-- Step 10 : A bar chart was also added to the report design area representing the number of satisfied & neutral/unsatisfied customers.
-While creating this visual, field named "Gender" was also added to the Legends bucket, thus number of customers are also seggregated according the gender.
+- Step 10 : Final review of calculations and data fields used in graphs, and published.

 # Insights